szczepanski/fr/readme.rst

-.. list-table:: The list table!
+.. list-table:: list table sample!
    :widths: 15 10 30
-   :header-rows: 1
+   :header-rows: 2

    * - Treat
      - Quantity
      - Description
+   * - a
+     - b
    * - Albatross
      - 2.99
      - On a stick!